engeir/fys3002-isr-task/exercise_fys3002.md

 for frequencies $f\in[-\num{2e6},\num{2e6}]$.

 ### Task 1 {-}
 Where could an experiment with these parameters be done?
-Make a sketch that include the radar beam and the magnetic field line, in addition to the radars approximate position on earth.
+Make a sketch that include the radar beam and the magnetic field line, in addition to the radar's approximate position on earth.
 Assume that the radar points directly upwards, i.e., towards zenith.

 ### Task 2 {-}
-The spectrum is plotted for frequencies $f\in[-\num{2e6},\num{2e6}]$; relative to an observer at the radar location, which way does the features found at positive frequencies is the spectrum move?
+The spectrum is plotted for frequencies $f\in[-\num{2e6},\num{2e6}]$; relative to an observer at the radar location, which way does the features found at positive frequencies in the spectrum move?

 ### Task 3 {-}
 Plot the resulting power spectra calculated by the program and explain what the different peaks represent.

+> __*Comment*__: This cannot be solved without having already solved problem \ref{prob:2}.
+Include figure?

 ## *Problem 4* {#prob4 -}
 In this exercise we will use the parameters: